Underwater Wireless Communication System

 Optical waves are also affected by scattering losses.
 Moreover they can be used for shorter distances in the ocean.

 As underwater wireless communication is not feasible using radio frequency(RF) and optical light based communication systems, it is carried out using acoustic waves.

 As mentioned in the table-1 below, underwater acoustic communication links are classified based on range.
 Table mentions bandwidths used for different ranges in this type of communication.
-Acoustic links used in underwater wireless communications are of two types viz. vertical and horizontal.
+Acoustic links used in underwater communication systems are of two types viz. vertical and horizontal.
 This is based on direction of the sound ray.
-Acoustic frequencies from 10Hz to 1MHz are used in underwater wireless communication.
+Acoustic frequencies from 10Hz to 1MHz are used in underwater communication.

 Figure-1 depicts centralized architecture of underwater communication system.
 As shown a group of sensor nodes are installed at the bottom of ocean.
 These nodes communicate with one or more underwater installed sinks(uw-sinks).
 These uw-sinks operate as relays between underwater nodes and surface station.
 As shown surface station communicates with surface sink and onshore sink using satellite links.
 Like land mobile communication, bottom area of ocean is divided into clusters.
 One uw-sink is installed or anchored in each of the clusters.

 In order to achieve communication with both underwater nodes and also with surface station, uw-sink is equipped with two transceivers namely horizontal and vertical.

 Horizontal transceiver provides communication between uw-sink and sensor nodes.